yungyuc/ynote/nsd/09moderncpp/moderncpp.rst

 Move Semantics and Copy Elision
 ===============================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 Move semantics greatly helps us to avoid copying expensive resources.
-To take advantage of that, our ``Data`` class should be changed to use dynamic
-allocation:
+I would like to show how the movement interacts with copy elision.
+The full example code is in :ref:`02_move.cpp <nsd-moderncpp-example-move>`.

+The ``Data`` class is changed to make both copy and move construction explicit:

 .. code-block:: cpp
   :linenos: